Norms in equivariant homotopy theory: Introduction

 \subsection{Acknowledgements}

-T.L.~thanks Stefan Schwede for feedback on the paper.
+The authors thank Clark Barwick, Bastiaan Cnossen, Stefan Schwede, and the anonymous referee for feedback on the paper.
+T.L.~would like to thank Jan Steinebrunner for an enlightening exchange about equifiberedness.
 S.L.~would like to thank Bastiaan Cnossen for many interesting discussions related to this project, and Fernando Abell\'an for explaining the relevance of \cite{Abellan23} to the notion of globalization developed in \cite{Linskens2023globalization}.
 It proved invaluable for the present work.
 P.P.~thanks Maxime Ramzi for a helpful discussion on free symmetric monoidal categories.

 T.L.\ is an associate member of the Hausdorff Center for Mathematics at the University of Bonn (DFG GZ 2047/1, project ID 390685813).

 S.L.\ is an associate member of the SFB 1085 Higher Invariants.